 The story of Château Bastor-Lamontagne begins, as far as we are concerned, in the early 18th century, when it was in the possession of the French crown.
 In July 1711 the Bastore estate, as it appears to have been called (Bastore was perhaps the name of an earlier proprietor), was bestowed upon a Bordeaux parliamentarian named Vincent de la Montaigne (which accounts for the suffix Lamontagne).
 On maps drawn up later that century by Belleyme the estate was shown to have a vineyard, clearly indicating that there was active viticulture here at the time, although the vine was possibly just one of many crops that were planted.

 It was not until 1839 and the acquisition of the property by Amédée Larrieu (1807 – 1873) that viticulture began to dominate.
 Amédée, who held the title of Député de la Gironde, was the son of Joseph-Eugène Larrieu (1777 – 1859), who had purchased Château Haut-Brion from Talleyrand, so Château Bastor-Lamontagne was in very good company.
 Amédée married Francesca Adélaïde Amynthe Feuilloys on August 1st 1844 in Paris, and they had two children, a daughter named Marie Eugénie Marguerite Francesca (1845 – 1892) and a son, Eugène Louis Marie (1847 – 1896).
-By this time the estate was certainly turning out the sweet wines that are so typical of the appellation.
+By this time the estate was certainly turning out the sweet wines that are today typical of the appellation.